aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 ## Generative Adversarial Network (GAN)
 Go to https://thispersondoesnotexist.com/

 What do you see?
-A normal human being, right?
+An average human being, right?

-If you didn't figure out from the website name yet, the person you saw does not actually exist!
+If you didn't figure it out from the website name, the person you saw does not exist!
 It's an image generated by a Deep Learning technique called GAN.
-Each time you refresh the website, you'll see a completely new person.
+You'll see a completely new person when you refresh the website.
 How cool is that?